net-lisias-kspu/ContractConfigurator/Behaviours.md

         // Use this to generate a waypoint with fixed coordinates WAYPOINT
         {
-            // The name of the waypoint - displayed on the marker name = Kerbal Space Center
+            // The name of the waypoint - displayed on the marker.
+If not
+            // supplied a random one is generated. name = Kerbal Space Center

             // Body for the waypoint - defaulted from the contract if not